 Check Out the 2025 Oscar Winners Including Oscar in Movie, Oscar in Best Actor

-The biggest winner was Anora, a gripping drama that captivated audiences and critics alike.
-Its creator, Sean Baker, made history by winning four Oscars in a single night—Best Picture, Best Director, Best Original Screenplay, and Best Film Editing.
-This achievement tied him with Walt Disney’s 1954 record for most wins in one ceremony, though Disney’s awards were for multiple projects.
+Anora came out on top in the 97th Academy Awards, a tense dramatic that won the hearts of audiences and critics alike.
+Its director, Sean Baker, made the history of winning four Oscars in a single night for Best Picture, Best Director, Best Original Screenplay and Best Film Editing.
+This accomplishment also tied him for most wins at a ceremony with Walt Disney for his record in 1954, however Disney’s awards were not all for one project.

-Mikey Madison’s win for Best Actress in Anora was a major surprise, as many expected Demi Moore to win for The Substance.
-Her victory highlighted the Academy’s growing recognition of fresh talent.
-Meanwhile, Kieran Culkin won Best Supporting Actor for A Real Pain, and Zoe Saldaña took home Best Supporting Actress for Emilia Pérez.
+Mikey Madison’s Best Actress Anora win in Anora was a bit unexpected, as many thought Demi Moore would get the win for The Substance.
+Her win was a demonstration of the increasing recognition of new faces in the Academy.
+Also winning in the Best Supporting Actor category was Kieran Culkin for A Real Pain, with Zoe Saldaña receiving Best Supporting Actress for Emilia Pérez.

 Winner: Anora